calcmogul/controls-engineering-in-frc/README.md

   for handling saturated control inputs to prioritize tracking some states over others using the limited control input.
   * See 971/y2017/control_loops/python/polydrivetrain.py
+  * Start with how to turn a set of constraints into a matrix equation of the proper form for a polytope, then how to leverage the polytope libs for enforcing those constraints.

 ### Miscellaneous fixes